oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

 In this lab, you will:

-- View the latest security assessment for your target database
+- Evaluate the current security posture of your target database
-- Set the latest assessment as the baseline assessment
+- Establish an approved security posture as a baseline
+- Simulate a risky database privilege change
-- Create a risk on the target database
+- Reassess the database to detect the new risk
-- Refresh the latest security assessment and analyze the results
+- Investigate the new security finding and its remediation guidance
-- Compare your assessment with the baseline
+- Compare the current security posture with the baseline to identify security drift

 ### Prerequisites